What is a female condom?

 When taking the condom out of its packet, be sure not to tear it, as sharp fingernails and jewellery can easily tear a condom.
 It is also very important that you check the expiry date.
 Never use a male and female condom at the same time.

-- The penis isn't restricted in any way.
-In fact, once the female condom is in place, you probably won't be able to feel it at all.
+- The penis isn't restricted in any way - once the female condom is in place, you probably won't be able to feel it at all

-- The outer ring can be seen outside the vagina, which can interfere with foreplay or make a woman feel uncomfortable.
+- The outer ring can be seen outside the vagina, which can interfere with foreplay or make you feel uncomfortable

-Female condoms are available from pharmacies, and from GOSHH.
+Female condoms are available in pharmacies, and for free from GOSHH in Limerick

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.